remoteit/socket-link.js/README.md

 ## Support and Contribution :raising_hand:

-Run into issues?
-Have ideas?
-We value your feedback!
-Open an [issue](https://github.com/remoteit/warp-js/issues) or shoot a pull request.
+Run into problems? or have suggestions?
+Your feedback is invaluable.
+Open an [issue](https://github.com/remoteit/warp-js/issues) or submit a pull request.

 ## License :page_facing_up:

-MIT Licensed.
-Detailed info in [LICENSE.md](LICENSE.md).
+Licensed under MIT.
+For details, see [LICENSE.md](LICENSE.md).